 Just because you can’t get to the climbing gym or the crag doesn’t mean your training has come to a halt!

-The professional climbers and athletes that we admire are taking their workouts home, and a large number of them are providing their at-home workouts throughout social media.
-Another resource for useful content would be online, with videos that provide relevant exercises requiring minimal to no equipment.
-As a disclaimer, there is, unfortunately, no substitute that can adequately supplement an actual climbing session.
-However, it’s known that in the long term, taking breaks or scaling back your climbing does not significantly affect your gains.
-On the contrary, it could benefit your climbing.
+The professional climbers and athletes that we admire are taking their workouts home and a large number of them are providing their at-home workouts throughout social media.
+This is a great resource for useful content, providing videos with relevant exercises that require minimal to no equipment.
+As a disclaimer, there is no substitute that can adequately supplement an actual climbing session.
+However, in the long term, taking breaks or scaling back your climbing does not significantly affect your gains.
+In fact, it could actually benefit your climbing.
 So, have no fear!
-You can still be in tip-top shape for the climbing season, even with at-home workouts.
-But before you get started, here are three things you need to know about at-home workouts for climbers.
+You can still be in tip-top shape for the climbing season even with at-home workouts.
+Before you get started, here are three things you need to know about at-home workouts for climbers.